History of WGAL in Timeline

 WGAL

-WGAL is a television station based in Lancaster, Pennsylvania, serving the Susquehanna Valley.
-It is an NBC affiliate owned by Hearst Television.
-The station's studios are located on Columbia Avenue in Lancaster Township, and its transmitter is near US 30 north of Hallam.
+WGAL is a television station based in Lancaster, Pennsylvania, serving the Susquehanna Valley as an NBC affiliate.
+It is owned by Hearst Television and operates from studios in Lancaster Township, with its transmitter located near Hallam.

-On March 18, 1949, WGAL began broadcasting on VHF channel 4.
-It was the fourth television station in Pennsylvania and the first outside of Philadelphia.
+On March 18, 1949, WGAL first signed on the air, originally broadcasting on VHF channel 4.
+It was the fourth television station in Pennsylvania and the first to sign-on outside of Philadelphia.

-In 1952, after the FCC's Sixth Report and Order ended the license freeze, it devised a plan for allocating VHF licenses.
+In 1952, after the FCC's Sixth Report and Order ended the license freeze and opened the UHF band, it devised a plan for allocating VHF licenses.

 On December 31, 1952, WGAL moved to channel 8 as a requirement by the FCC to prevent interference with WRC-TV in Washington.